aptos-labs/aptos-core/crates/aptos/homebrew/README.md

 # This should return something like

 # aptos 1.0.5
-# Aptos Labs <opensource@aptoslabs.com>
+# Supra Labs <opensource@aptoslabs.com>
-# Command Line Interface (CLI) for developing and interacting with the Aptos blockchain
+# Command Line Interface (CLI) for developing and interacting with the Supra blockchain
 # ...
 ```

 ## Change guide

-Note: This guide is for developers who are trying to update the Aptos homebrew formula.
+Note: This guide is for developers who are trying to update the Supra homebrew formula.

 You can get the latest formula here: https://github.com/Homebrew/homebrew-core/blob/master/Formula/a/aptos.rb